mugglim/build-your-own-tanstack-query/docs/en.md

 };
 ```

-### 2. Creating a Developer Tool (ReactQueryDevtools)
+### 2. Creating a developer tool like ReactQueryDevtools

 **Description**

-Build a developer tool similar to [ReactQueryDevTools](https://tanstack.com/query/v5/docs/framework/react/devtools) from TanStack Query.
+Create a developer tool similar to [ReactQueryDevTools](https://tanstack.com/query/v5/docs/framework/react/devtools) from TanStack Query.

 **Requirements**

-- [ ] Display the status, staleTime, and gcTime information of all cached Query objects.
+- [ ] Display the status, staleTime, and gcTime information of all cached Query.
-- [ ] Update the list of cached Query objects whenever changes occur.
+- [ ] Update the list of cached Query whenever changes occur.

 **Code**

-To detect changes in cached Query objects, implement the observer pattern in QueryCache.
+To detect changes in cached Query, implement the observer pattern in QueryCache.

 **_core/QueryCache.js_**